 A Congress that Works requires an examination of the entire institution.
 It will take a concerted and sustained effort, as well as political resolve, to fix our legislative branch, but we believe this fundamental overhaul is necessary to make Congress more accountable to the American people and renew faith in our congressional leaders.

-Appoint members to the committee who are committed to putting reforms over politics
+Members committed to putting reforms over politics

-Ensure committee recommendations are acted upon expeditiously by committees of jurisdiction
+Recommendations that are acted upon expeditiously by committees of jurisdiction

-Have a House leadership that commits to moving proposed reforms on the floor
+House leadership that commits to moving proposed reforms on the floor

-Create a similar committee in the Senate to provide a comprehensive revitalization of Congress
+A similar committee in the Senate to provide a comprehensive revitalization of Congress